Many indie hackers I talk to (or hear on podcasts) struggle to find good marketing channels for their businesses.

 Remember: you have competitors competing for the same channels you are.
 Those search terms you own right now?
 Your competitors want those.

 I treat marketing like this: every day, I've got to move the ball further down the field.
-Think of it as a game where every day, you have the opportunity to outpace the competition."
+Think of it as a game where you can outpace the competition every day."

 Cheers,